Global stock market rout offers opportunity for M&A hedge funds

 The spreads on some deals have widened as a result of the stock market falls and volatility, offering an attractive entry point for arbitrageurs into some of the world's biggest deals.

-During August, the MSCI World Index .WORLD, which tracks major stock markets, fell 6.9 percent to record the worst month's performance since May 2012
+During August, the MSCI World Index, which tracks major stock markets, fell 6.9 percent to record the worst month's performance since May 2012

-"August was a pretty tough month, and merger spreads widened as you'd expect," Ben Watson, Senior Investment Manager at Aberdeen Asset Management (ADN.L), said.
+"August was a pretty tough month, and merger spreads widened as you'd expect," Ben Watson, Senior Investment Manager at Aberdeen Asset Management, said.
 "But if you have conviction a deal will close, it's potentially a great opportunity."

-Royal Dutch Shell's (RDSa.L) planned takeover of BG Group BG.L, expected to close in the first half of 2016, for example, offered funds a return of around 15 percent based on the spread at the end of August, Watson said.
+Royal Dutch Shell's planned takeover of BG Group , expected to close in the first half of 2016, for example, offered funds a return of around 15 percent based on the spread at the end of August, Watson said.

-In the United States, a deal between healthcare groups Cigna (CI.N) and Anthem (ANTM.N), due to close in the second half of 2016, offered a 25 percent return.
+In the United States, a deal between healthcare groups Cigna and Anthem, due to close in the second half of 2016, offered a 25 percent return.

 Asset manager Lyxor is about to upgrade its view on merger arbitrage strategy, Head of Research Philippe Ferreira said, believing this will rebound as market conditions become more stable.